Find Affordable College Courses

 About 85% of the students majoring in public health at the school are women while 15% are male.

-Florida National University - Main Campus ranked #8 on this year’s Most Popular Online Public Health Bachelor’s Degree Schools in the Southeast Region list.
+With a ranking of #8, Florida National University - Main Campus did quite well on this year’s most popular schools for public health students working on their online bachelor’s degree.
 Florida National University - Main Campus is a small private for-profit school located in the large suburb of Hialeah.

 About 84% of the students majoring in public health at the school are women while 16% are male.